What Criteria Poor Credit Car Finance Lenders Look for in an Application

 2. High debt-to-income ratio

-Lenders not only look at your credit score but also your debt-to-income ratio.
-This number measures the percentage of your monthly income that goes towards debt payments.
 Multiple existing loans like credit card balances, a mortgage or other financial commitments can negatively affect your ability to take on additional auto finance debt.
-Reducing your existing debts or increasing your income can help lower this ratio and make your application more appealing to lenders.
+Reducing your existing debts or increasing what you earn can help lower this ratio and make your application more appealing to lenders.

 3. Unrealistic expectations